 Do you love soup?
 My goodness, it is one of our all-time favorite dinners.
 Homemade soup is so much better than canned and not hard to make either.
 Ranking in my top three soups would be this Slow Cooker Italian Wedding Soup.
-Loads of flavor, filling for a meal, and amusing to look at and eat.
+Loads of flavor, filling for a meal and is amusing to look at and eat.

 Slow Cooker Italian Wedding Soup is made with a simple chicken broth base, meatballs that are made with both beef and pork, fresh spinach, Parmesan cheese, and more.
 Let me show you how to make this easy soup and you will be making it soon too.
+Other delicious soups are our Instant Pot Butternut Squash Soup and our Instant Pot Tortellini Soup with Sausage, you will love both of them.

 Helpful Items For This Recipe